 Everyone has a duty to immediately report an actual or perceived act of fraud or bribery, without fear of intimidation or retaliation.
 Anyone who suspects fraud or bribery may have been, or has been, committed should act quickly to ascertain what has occurred or is suspected, documenting the details clearly and factually, including names, dates, times, transactions, and all other available details), as well as reporting it.
-Reports must be made, in confidence, to the employee's line manager, or directly to the Finance Director or the Head of Internal Audit.
+Reports must be made, in confidence, to the employee's line manager, or directly to the Finance and Corporate Services Director or the Chief Executive Officer.
 If this is not possible, the employee should refer to the Whistleblowing Policy.